Travel insurance

 Some standard travel insurance policies exclude these activities because they’re high risk, and the cost of medical care on the slopes can be very expensive.

-You can add winter sports insurance to both single trip and annual policies, but yearly policies usually limit the total number of days you’ll be covered for, so always check this.
+You can add winter sports insurance to both single trip and annual policies, but yearly policies usually limit the number of days you’ll be covered, so always check this.

 For example, an annual insurance policy may only include 14 days of winter sports each year as standard, so if you’re planning a long trip or several ski breaks, look out for this.